“Millman’s a genius.” — Annie Dillard

 “The master of the remote.” — Bruce Chatwin

 Lawrence Millman’s 16 books include Last Places, Hero Jesse, A Kayak Full of Ghosts, An Evening Among Headhunters, Our Like Will Not Be There Again, Wolverine the Trickster, and The Wrong Handed Man.
+See them all on GoodReads.

 P.O.
 Box 381582